Gugor/cuantumxando/README.md

 # cuantumxando
-A 3 in a row game but cuantic
+A 3 in a row game but quantic.